There are three different types of mammals, and I wanted to explain these three groups.

 There are three Superorders of placental mammals.
 These result from a geographically separate evolution a long time ago.

-The first is Afrotheria, which is made up from several Orders from Africa.
-These comprise of the dugongs and manatees, elephants, tenrecs from Madagascar, which are shrew like creatures, elephant shrews, the aardvark, the golden mole and the rock dassies.
+The first is Afrotheria, which is made up of several Orders from Africa.
+These comprise the dugongs and manatees, elephants and tenrecs from Madagascar, shrew-like creatures, elephant shrews, the aardvark, the golden mole, and the rock dassies.

 The second Superorder is named Xenarthra.
 These mammals come from South and Central America.
-Xenarthra is made up of anteaters, armadillos and slots.
-All of these creatures of this Superorder contain additional joints that connect the verterbrae.
+Xenarthra is made up of anteaters, armadillos, and slots.
+All of these creatures of this Superorder contain additional joints that connect the vertebrae.

 The third placental Superorder is Boreoeutheria.
 The countries that these are associated with are now North America, Greenland, and Eurasia.
 However, these were once part of a single landmass.

-Boreoeutherians consist of primates, rabbits, rodents, flying lemurs and tree shrews.
-These are part of the Superoreder Euarchontoglires.
+Boreoeutherians consist of primates, rabbits, rodents, flying lemurs, and tree shrews.
+These are part of the Superorder Euarchontoglires.

-There also exists a separate branch which consists of hedgehogs, bats, moles, dogs, cats, mongoose, hyaenas, bears and the pandas.
-This second branch also includes horses, rhinos and other odd-toed ungulates.
+A separate branch consists of hedgehogs, bats, moles, dogs, cats, mongoose, hyenas, bears, and pandas.
+This second branch also includes horses, rhinos, and other odd-toed ungulates.
 Even-toed ungulates are also in this Superorder.

-The name marsupial is derived from marsupium which means pouch.
-They are a group of mammals that are characterized by a premature birth.
+The name marsupial is derived from marsupium, which means pouch.
+They are a group of mammals that are characterized by premature birth.
 The newborn continues to develop while attached to the nipples on the lower belly of the mother.

-The pouch, otherwise referred to as the marsupium is a flap of skin that covers the nipples.
-There are also species that have the nipples exposed or covered with just the remnants of a pouch.
+The pouch, otherwise referred to as the marsupium, is a flap of skin covering the nipples.
+Some species have the nipples exposed or covered with just the remnants of a pouch.